News & Events

 ISR serves as a national laboratory advancing understanding of human behavior through empirical research.
 More than 300 scientists are affiliated with one or more of our research centers.
 Their work provides the foundation for the Institute’s legacy of social science in the public interest.

-ASSOCIATE PROFESSOR OF POLITICAL SCIENCE, COLLEGE OF LITERATURE, SCIENCE,...
+ASSISTANT PROFESSOR OF POLITICAL SCIENCE, COLLEGE OF LITERATURE, SCIENCE,...

 Training & Opportunities